Kennedy's Kitchen: Music style and success

 Instrumentation for Kennedy's Kitchen includes guitar, tin whistle, low D and other whistles, fiddle, mandolin, bouzouki, bodhran, bass guitar, harmonica, and tenor banjo.

 Jigs, reels, aires, hornpipes, recitations, stories, and songs make up the band's traditional repertoire.
 Many of the recordings come from music sessions in Kennedy's home, where spontaneity is captured.

 The band's first individual CD self-titled Kennedy’s Kitchen, was completed in 2003.
 It was selected by National Public Radio (NPR) Affiliate WVPE FM 881's: The Back Porch as one of the top 25 folk releases of 2003.
 Music in the Glen, produced in 2004, reflects the band's versatility; from John's self-written recitation by the same name to the lively reel, “Earl’s Chair Set”.

-The band's third CD, A Pocketful of Lint, was produced in 2006 and specifically honoured the immigration of band members' ancestors to Ellis Island.
+The band's third CD, A Pocketful of Lint, was produced in 2006 and specifically honored the immigration of band members' ancestors to Ellis Island.
 In a review of this album, the March 2007 Irish American News included praise for the band's ability to maintain the melody of ethnic music and include original compositions; similarly, Celtic MP3's Music Magazine commended the musical qualities of these selections, while the South Bend Tribune noted the "intricate" compositions.

 In 2009, the band produced The Hotting Fire.
-In a commentary on this CD by Celtic Radio Network, John Kennedy's recitation, “The Crickets in the Hearth,” is cited as a wonderful story of his grandmother from Donegal in 1904.
+In a commentary on this CD by Celtic Radio Network, joHn Kennedy's recitation, “The Crickets in the Hearth,” is cited as a wonderful story of his grandmother from Donegal in 1904.
 In the Irish American News' March 2013 review of the 2012 CD, The Birds Upon the Trees, it was noted that the CD is "by far the best they've done and it has something for everyone."
 Josh Curll of 67 Music stated of this CD: "Listening to this album is like watching a trad band in a pub."
+The band's 2019 release, The Whiskey of Truth, was noted by the South Bend Tribune for its stirring rendition of the classic Irish song, Danny Boy.

 In summarizing the success of this band, the Irish American Heritage Center's website comments, “It’s Kitchen music.
 From the home, the hearth, and the heart.”